yue2388253/inet/showcases/tsn/combiningfeatures/gptpandtas/doc/index.rst

 .. figure:: media/delay_normaloperation.png
    :align: center

-The delay is constant and the same as during normal operation, due to the seamless failover to the hot-standby master node.
+The delay is constant and the same as during normal operation, due to the seamless failover to the hot-standby master node (not even one frame suffers increased delay).
 For comparison, the next chart displays the delay for the three configurations on individual plots, with the same axis scale:

 .. figure:: media/Delay_all.png